Domain Name Registration & Transfer

 Choosing the right domain name

-If you are just starting or rebranding your business, the naming of your business and choosing a domain name should go hand in hand.
+If you are just starting or re-branding your business, the naming of your business and choosing a domain name should go hand in hand.
 When choosing a name, make it descriptive of what your business does and try to include the most important key word(s) in the name.
-For instance Tenny Hill Heritage Log Homes is a dealer of log homes that are manufactured by Heritage Log Homes.
-As a result when choosing a business name and domain name it was important to use the key words "log homes".
 This may seem like common sense, but how many times have you seen companies name things like "ABC Enterprises" with the domain name "ABCEnterprises.com".
 This doesn't tell you a thing about the company and the domain name does nothing to improve search engine placement for the key words prospective customers would use to find the goods or services ABC Enterprises offers.
+This is actually one of the challenges we face with the domain name KLBProductions.com, which we choose back in 1997.

 With all of this said, when choosing a domain name, make sure it is easy to remember and spell.
 You want to be able to tell your customers how to get to your website in person or over the phone without having to explain in detail.
 Avoid the use of hyphens and underscores and be careful of trademark infringement.